gchq/stroom-docs/dev-guide/components.md

 ### Persistence layer - DAOs

 The persistence layer is an implementation of one or more DAOs specified in the service layer.
 The persistence layer provides no logic, it just stores and retrieves objects in a database or other persistence technology.
 If serialisation/de-serialisation is required in order to persist the object then that should also be performed by this layer so that no code above this layer has to care about this implementation detail.

+The persistence layer does not apply security or permissions checking so should not need to reference the security API.